Glossary

 Preventing Buffer Overflows

-Now that you know what buffer overflow is and how it occurs, let’s talk about how to prevent it.
+Now that you know what buffer overflow is and how it occurs, let’s talk about how to prevent it (so attackers can’t exploit buffer overflows).
 The good news is that there are several techniques and tools available for buffer overflow protection.

 1. Input Validation: Always validate input data to ensure it fits within the allocated buffer.
 If you’re expecting 10 characters, don’t accept 11.
 This simple check can prevent most buffer overflows.